 What Is Cognitive Behavioral Therapy (CBT)?

 Throughout the years there have been many theories and modalities to assist in mental health services.
-One of the more popular in use today is Cognitive Behavioral Therapy, also referred to as CBT.
+One of the more popular in use today is Cognitive Behavioral Therapy (CBT).

 Where do the negative thoughts come from?

 It’s suggested that these negative thinking patterns are developed in childhood.

 If a child was not presented with enough open affection from parents but was praised for performance in school may feel “I must do well for others to like me.”

 These are known as dysfunctional assumptions or ideas.

 Some individuals may learn to catastrophize situations.